 A curriculum vitae (of no more than three A4 sides) including details of higher education, degrees awarded, positions held and a list of publications.

 A *document containing descriptions of your current research and of the research you propose to undertake during the Fellowship (*up to 2,000 words, excluding bibliography, references, footnotes, endnotes).

 Applicants must also arrange for three letters of recommendation to be uploaded onto the site in PDF format by the closing date of Friday 22 October 2021.
 Each referee should be asked to provide the names of two further readers, not in the candidate’s institution, to whom work might be sent if the candidate is long-listed.
 It is the duty of the candidate to ensure that the referees submit the references before the closing date.

 Your referees will need to provide their references through the FAS website.
 They will be sent an email containing a link to do this.
 Referees unable to submit references electronically via the FAS website may e-mail the competition administrator.

 Please note that all application materials must be in the English language.

 The application will not be considered in the competition until it has been submitted and all references have been received.
 An email will be sent once this has occurred.

-In early June, the College will contact long-listed applicants by email to ask for samples of written work, up to 20,000 words (either published papers or chapters of a doctoral thesis).
-This work must be supplied within a 5 days of the sending of the e-mail.
+In late October, the College will contact long-listed applicants by email to ask for samples of written work, up to 20,000 words (either chapters of a doctoral thesis or **published papers).
+This work must be supplied within 5 days of the sending of the e-mail.

-If you have any further questions regarding any aspect of the competition, please e-mail the competition administrator, Mrs Sally Thorp.
+If you have any further questions regarding any aspect of the competition, please e-mail the competition administrator.

 King’s College follows an equal opportunities policy.